xpgram/advance-wars/docs/design essays/map-tile-configuration.md

 TODO Picture of rand gen?

 The Map is the object which defines the game board and board interface.
-It's an abstraction layer above essentially a plane of MapTiles, shown to the right.

-MapTiles themselves are responsible for tile-specific properties, which cover various referential details such as its Defense Boost value, whether it has been marked 'Attackable' or 'Traversable', and which Battle Unit if any is present within it.

-The Map's domain is inter-tile behavior, with methods for retrieving a particular MapTile at some location, or for marking all tiles within range of some Battle Unit as actionable according to the present set of circumstances.
+It has three main jobs:

+1. Coordinate the initial instantiation and setup of the board.
+2. Provide a few convenient inter-tile algorithms.
+3. Provide references to individual tile objects.

+We're talking about the first two here.

-## MapTiles
+## Tile Properties

 [Pic of lone Mountain]